Talor Gooch leads after 1st round of LIV Golf in Australia | Sports-Games

 Talor Gooch leads after 1st round of LIV Golf in Australia

-The 31-year-old American started with a par on his opening hole in the shotgun-start format — the par-3 12th — but then had 10 birdies, including five in a row.
+The 31-year-old American on Friday started with a par on his opening hole in the shotgun-start format — the par-3 12th — but then had 10 birdies, including five in a row.

 Two more players in the unfancied category — Richard Bland and Dean Burmester — shot 66s and were tied for second.
 Five players were tied for fourth, including Danny Lee, who won the second LIV event in Arizona in mid-March.